shirograhm/riot-items-tfm2/workshop_desc.md

 Check the Item/Feature Requests forum in the mod for the most up-to-date information.

+[h2] Credits [/h2]

+Thank you to @Formula Piggy and @Yuuroo in the discord for Vietnamese translations!
+Thank you to the discord for their help with the mod-sdk setup, documentation, and general coolness.

 [h2] Legalese [/h2]

 This is a free fan-made mod.
 I am not affiliated with Riot Games in any way.
 Item concepts, names, and effects are all property to Riot Games.